Clubs & Organizations

 Global Outreach is for students who enjoy keeping up to date on national and international issues.
 Throughout the year, we select two to three international charities and design activities to raise funds for these worthy causes.
 So far our most successful activities have been the International Food Fest, Book Drive, and Feed the Need.
 We occasionally collaborate with other clubs to reach out to the community and raise awareness about charitable causes.
 Meetings are held every Monday during block 5 in room 700.

 HCRHS Habitat for Humanity meets throughout the school year Block 5, in the Little Theater the last Monday of each month.
 Club officers may be required to meet more often.
-HCRHS works with Morris County and Raritan Valley Habitat for Humanity to assist in building affordable housing for hard-working, low income families in Morris, Somerset and Hunterdon Counties.
+HCRHS Habitat for Humanity works with Morris County and Raritan Valley Habitat for Humanity to assist in building affordable housing for hard-working, low income families in Morris, Somerset and Hunterdon Counties.
 As a club, Habitat for Humanity provides students with a rewarding opportunity to get involved in our local community by contributing their time and energy towards a collective effort on two fronts: Fundraising and Building.
-We usually have the opportunity to join in four "Build Days" a year.
+We usually have the opportunity to volunteer in four to five "Build Days" a year.
 Students that attend "Build Days" will proactively participate in the construction of a Habitat home.
-Through their participation in fundraising and home building, our students are given the opportunity to perform community service, learn a skill, and have fun at the same time!

 Interact is sponsored by the Rotary club of Flemington and is geared toward local community service.
 Interact will sponsor its own fundraising events, partake in join Rotary projects, and look for new ways for improving Hunterdon County.
 Meetings are held montly on Mondays during block 5 in the Auditorium.